DysaniazzZ/dysaniazzz.github.io/README.md

-This blog use Clean Blog theme, which is originally developed by [Start Bootstrap](http://startbootstrap.com/).
+This repo is built for [DysaniazzZ's blog](https://dysaniazzz.github.io).
+It uses Clean Blog theme, which is originally developed by [Start Bootstrap](http://startbootstrap.com/).